-6.Facilitates Organizing:
+6. Facilitates Organizing:

-"Return on Capital Employed" is one of the tools of management accounting.
 Since management accounting stresses more on Responsibility Centres with a view to control costs and responsibilities, it also facilitates decentralization to a greater extent.
 Thus, it is helpful in setting up effective and efficiently organization framework.

 7. Facilitates Coordination of Operations: